About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in mathematics or a related discipline.
+- a first-class undergraduate degree with honours in mathematics or a related discipline.

 A previous master's degree is not required, though the requirement for a first-class undergraduate degree with honours can be alternatively demonstrated by strong performance in a master's degree.